ehsanx/svyTable1/README.md

 - **Goodness-of-Fit Testing**: Provides `svygof()` to perform the Archer-Lemeshow goodness-of-fit test for survey logistic regression models.
 - **Design-Correct AUC**: Offers `svyAUC()` to calculate the Area Under the Curve (AUC) with proper variance estimation for complex survey designs.
 - **Multiple Imputation Support**: Includes the `svypooled()` helper function to create clean, "fallacy-safe" tables from `mipo` objects (pooled model results) from the `mice` package.
+- **Interaction Analysis**: Provides tools to calculate and present interaction effects:
+    - *Joint Effects*: Calculate effects for each combination of two factors relative to a reference group from an interaction model (`jointeffects`).
+    - *Simple Effects*: Calculate stratum-specific effects from a joint-variable model (`inteffects`).
+    - *Additive Interaction*: Calculate RERI, AP, and Synergy Index with survey-adjusted confidence intervals from either joint or interaction models (`addint`, `addintlist`).
 ---

 ## 🧩 Installation